akeb0shi/lxl-Learning-Leadership-Assessment/README.md

 - Add new questions
 - Change which result type (Partner, Learner, Visionary, etc.) a question belongs to
 - Change the PDF images shown at the end
 - Add new partnership sites in the About You section

+If when you try and edit index.html and you see "You need to fork this repository to propose changes", it means you do not have editing access to the repository.
+To gain access, please contact me (Dylan Kao) via Microsoft Teams or via email at kao.d@northeastern.edu .
+For any further questions or inquiries please don't hesitate to reach out.

 ---